Renault unveils 'realistic' goal after riding out crisis

 Renault said net income fell by two-thirds to 586 million euros, far short of the 1.3 billion euros expected by analysts, according to Thomson Reuters SmartEstimates data.

-The company announced a second-half writedown of 261 million euros on underperforming vehicle programs in addition to 227 million euros announced in July, declining to identify the products for reasons of commercial confidentiality.
+The company announced a second-half writedown of 261 million euros on underperforming vehicle programmes in addition to 227 million euros announced in July, declining to identify the products for reasons of commercial confidentiality.

-"If you say a particular program has suffered an impairment, it's not a great advert for the vehicles," a Renault source explained.
+"If you say a particular programme has suffered an impairment, it's not a great advert for the vehicles," a Renault source explained.

 Restructuring charges also rose to 250 million euros in the second half from 173 million in the first as Renault seeks voluntary departures and buyouts from its French workforce under a deal struck with labour unions last March.